Zoom on the Pulsar PG15KVTWB

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG15KVTWB compare to generators of similar power (between 10000 and 14000 W).

-- At a dry weight of 380 pounds, the Pulsar PG15KVTWB is one of the heavier devices which can produce between 10000 and 14000 running watts.
+- Considering its dry weight of 380 pounds, the Pulsar PG15KVTWB is one of the heavier generators producing between 10000 and 14000 running watts.
 If you are concerned by weight, one of the champions in the above-mentioned power range is the A-iPower SUA13000EFI, with a dry weight of just 218 pounds.

 - Given that the PG15KVTWB reaches an autonomy of around 10 hours with a full tank and at 50% load, it is placed within the average autonomy range of similarly powerful generators.
-If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Powerhorse 13000ES, boasting with around 15 hours.
+Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Powerhorse 13000ES, as it provides around 15 hours.

-As you can see from this interactive chart, when compared to other 10000-14000W generators, the Pulsar PG15KVTWB is on the average side of the price range.
+As you can see from this interactive chart, when compared to other 10000-14000W generators, the Pulsar PG15KVTWB is on the expensive side of the price range.

 The bottom line